 DNS: See Domain Name System (DNS).

 domain: A set of users and computers sharing a common namespace and management infrastructure.
-At least one computer member of the set must act as a domain controller and host a member list that identifies all members of the domain, as well as optionally a more general directory service.
+At least one computer member of the set must act as a domain controller and host a member list that identifies all members of the domain, as well as optionally hosting the Active Directory service.
 The domain controller provides authentication of members, creating a unit of trust for its members.
 Each domain has an identifier that is shared among its members.

-domain account: A stored set of attributes representing a principal used to authenticate a user or machine to an Active Directory domain.
+domain account: A stored set of attributes representing a principal that is used to authenticate a user or machine to an Active Directory domain.

 domain controller account object: An object in the directory that represents the computer in the role of a domain controller (DC).
 A DC account is an object O in the default naming context (NC) replica of a server such that O is of class computer and (O.userAccountControl and ADS_UF_SERVER_TRUST_ACCOUNT ¹0).